Chinyere-nwalie/aws-bootcamp-cruddur-2023/journal/week4.md

 # AWS Lambda

--I setup Post Confirmation Lambda to get logs recorded as I sign in to the cruddur app, created the handler function, created lambda in same vpc as RDS instance Python 3.8.
+I setup Post Confirmation Lambda to get logs recorded as I sign in to the cruddur app, created the handler function, created lambda in same vpc as RDS instance Python 3.8.

-I added a layer for psycopg2
+- I added a layer for psycopg2

 ``sh
 arn:aws:lambda:ca-central-1:898466741470:layer:psycopg2-py38:1